 Conclusion on Colloidal Silver

 People are using Colloidal Silver on themselves and their dogs.
-There seems to be strong beliefs regarding its numerous potential benefits.
-While we haven’t tried Silver in our own household, we think it’s possible that it can help with canine health.
+There seems to be strong beliefs regarding its potential benefits.
+We think it’s possible that Silver can help with canine health.
 As with any drug, be sure to properly dose it for your dog.
 The best way to do so is by following a good veterinarian’s recommendation.